22ShubhamThakur/New_App/README.md

 ### GIT WORKFLOW

-1. Fork the repository to your own GitHub account.
+1. Fork the repository to your own GitHub account.<br>
 Command --> Git remote add origin https://github.com/22ShubhamThakur/New_App.

 2. Clone your forked repository to your local machine.

-3. Create a new branch for your changes:
+3. Create a new branch for your changes:<br>
 Command--> Git branch -m steptech_assignment.

-4. Implement your changes, commit them, and push to your forked repository:
+4. Implement your changes, commit them, and push to your forked repository:<br>
 Command--> Git init
            Git add .
            Git commit -m "Your commit message"